Taking Care of Yourself

 No matter how you choose to deal with your grief, you should not have to cope with your loss alone; be open to letting people help you live through this experience.

 It may seem as if life will never feel normal again, as if you will not survive this, but you will.
-Be kind and patient with yourself, and find support—from other suicide loss survivors through AFSP’s Survivor Outreach Program, by going to a support group, by seeing a therapist or counselor, or by attending an International Survivors of Suicide Loss Day event.
+Be kind and patient with yourself, and find support—from other suicide loss survivors through AFSP’s Healing Conversations, by going to a support group, by seeing a therapist or counselor, or by attending an International Survivors of Suicide Loss Day event.

 Consider learning about suicide and suicide loss in order to help you frame the loss of your loved one as well as the grief experience.
 Take optimal care of yourself and your family members.